 FIG. 11.
 Track density of CAO cold pools for the (a) WNC, (b) ENC, (c) Northeast, (d) South, (e) Central, and (f) Southeast regions, shaded according to the percentage of CAO cold pools passing within 1500 km of a given grid point (using a 0.5° grid) when normalized by the total number CAO cold pools for each climate region.
 Composite 1000–500-hPa thickness (every 20 dam, dashed blue contours) and composite negative values of standardized anomaly of 1000–500-hPa thickness (every 0.5 σ, solid cyan contours) at tlowest (defined in text in section 3c).
 States in each climate region are outlined in thick black.
 The same CAO cold pool can impact multiple regions, and thus the same CAO cold pool can be included in the total count of CAO cold pools (given by the value of N in each panel) for multiple regions.
 An individual CAO cold pool can only be counted once for the track density at a given grid point.

 FIG. 12.
-Number of (a) all TPVs and (b) all cold pools each season during 1979–2015.
+Number of (a) all TPVs and (b) all cold pools for each season during 1979–2015.
 Number of (c) TPVs and (d) cold pools transported equatorward of crossing latitudes ranging from 60°N to 45°N, every 5°, for each season during 1979–2015, where each bar is colored according to the crossing latitude.
 The conventional definition of meteorological seasons is adopted, where DJF (winter) denotes December, January, and February, MAM (spring) denotes March, April, and May, JJA (summer) denotes June, July, and August, and SON (autumn) denotes September, October, and November.
 TPVs and cold pools are separated into each season based on the month of their genesis date.

 FIG. 13. (a) Number of CAOs for each climate region and season. (b) Percentage of CAOs for each climate region occurring each season, where this percentage is defined as the number of CAOs for that climate region and season divided by the number of CAOs for that climate region (given in Table 2). (c) Percentage of CAOs linked to cold pools for each climate region and season, where this percentage is defined as the number of CAOs linked to cold pools for that climate region and season divided by the number of CAOs for that climate region and season. (d) Percentage of CAOs linked to cold pools associated with TPVs for each climate region and season, where this percentage is defined as the number of CAOs linked to cold pools associated with TPVs for that climate region and season divided by the number of CAOs for that climate region and season.
 Seasons are defined in the Fig. 12 caption, where CAOs are separated into each season based on the month of their first date of occurrence.